Air Purifier Buying Guide

 Air Purifiers for Allergy Relief

-purifiers help allergy sufferers by removing allergens in a room specific environment.
-We strongly
+purifiers help allergy sufferers by removing allergens in a specific environment, whether that is your home, office,

-recommend starting in the bedroom since people tend to spend more time in this room than any other in their house.
-Air purifiers
+or dorm.
+In the home, we strongly recommend starting in the bedroom since people tend to spend more time in this room than any other in their house.
+Starting

 only remove airborne contaminants and allergens.
 Particles that are heavier